-- Heat the butter, sage and sea salt in a saucepan over low heat until the butter melts.
+- Heat the butter, sage, and sea salt in a saucepan over low heat until the butter melts.
 Remove the pan from the heat and cook the pasta.

 - Cook the pasta for about 2 minutes or until al dente.
 To test this, remove a piece of pasta from the pot and take a bite.
 It should be cooked but still slightly firm in the center.

-- When the pasta is ready, remove with a slotted spoon and gently shake out the excess water.
-Empty the water, return the pasta to the pan over low heat.
+- When the pasta is ready, remove it with a slotted spoon and gently shake out the excess water.
+Empty the water, and return the pasta to the pan over low heat.
 Add the butter and sage sauce and the grated Parmigiano-Reggiano to the pasta.
 Mix well while cooking for 1 minute.

 - Serve immediately with finely grated Parmigiano-Reggiano and freshly ground black pepper if desired.

 Amount Per Serving: Calories: 668Total Fat: 51gSaturated Fat: 29gTrans Fat: 0gUnsaturated Fat: 18gCholesterol: 339mgSodium: 1669mgCarbohydrates: 8gFiber: 0gSugar: 2gProtein: 44g